YOUR PROFS & OTHER STAFF

 The most significant individuals in your new life as an undergrad are your professors.
 These come in many different varieties.
 Many of your professors will have a PhD.
 This means that they have typically spent 4-6 years in university after completing a Bachelors degree and they have been granted the highest award that a university can offer: a doctor of philosophy.
 That does not mean they have studied philosophy, their PhD could be in anthropology, biology, chemistry, engineering, English, political science, physics, or philosophy.
 However tradition dictates that their degree is called doctor of philosophy.

 If they have earned their PhD that means that they have earned the right to be called “doctor” and many of your profs appreciate it if you use that title before their surname.
 I for one enjoy being called “Dr. Tsuji” although many of your profs would also appreciate “Professor” before their surname.
 In most cases it will not hurt if you use the more honorific Doctor or Professor when you meet them for the first time or if you need to write them an email.
-They may then say “Please call me Sam” or “I don’t have a PhD” but at least you will have expressed respect for
+They may then say “Please call me Sam” or “I don’t have a PhD” but at least you will have expressed respect for their position.

 Within the ranks of professors moving from lowest to highest there are Assistant Professors, Associate Professors, and Full Professors.
 Normally, it takes many years for your professors to move through these ranks and usually their rank is in recognition of their research and publication record.
 Sometimes, Full Professors can have hundreds journal articles to their credit or many books or other publications.
 Most universities do not place a huge emphasis on quality of teaching as a criterion for professional advancement so the Full Professor at the front of your class may not have the most engaging delivery but you can generally be assured that they know their stuff; they will have a very deep knowledge about their area of specialty.
 In addition to the rank of Assistant, Associate, and Full Professor universities will usually grant tenure to professors after they have proven their abilities for 5 to 7 years.
 Tenure is a designation that is intended to ensure academic freedom.
 It means that a tenured faculty member cannot be fired without very good reasons and only very rarely for beliefs or statements they make.
 Unfortunately, it is possible that after being granted tenure faculty can become somewhat complacent and stop trying quite so much.